-Attest comes with all the tools you need to start the conversation, and analyze the results of your brand perception survey.
+Attest comes with all the brand monitoring tools you need to start the conversation, and analyze the results of your brand perception survey.
 Start with tweaking our brand tracking templates and see how easy it is to measure brand preference and customer loyalty!

 And to give you the perfect intro, here’s our quick summary of brand tracking and how you can use it to properly understand what consumers think about your brand over time.